scipy/scipy/doc/source/tutorial/ndimage.rst

     implemented.

-    The :func:`gaussian_filter` function implements a multi-dimensional
+    The :obj:`gaussian_filter` function implements a multi-dimensional
     Gaussian filter.
 The standard-deviations of the Gaussian filter along each axis are passed through the parameter *sigma* as a sequence or numbers.
 If *sigma* is not a sequence but a single